anthonymzupancic/sfmc-console-log/README.md

 With this CloudPage and Code Resource, you can pull all recent rows from your logging data extension on a set interval and refresh your display.

+In addition, you can create a logging data extension directly from the page.

 ## requirements